linaro-marketing/linaro-jekyll-theme/_posts/2020-03-23-getting-started-with-the-jumbo-jekyll copy 8.md

   This blog post will give you an overview of how to get started with the jumbo-jekyll-theme
 image: /assets/images/breadcrumb-image.jpg
 author: kyle
-category: blog
+category: news
-keywords: jekyll, note, theme, jumbo-jekyll-theme
+tags: jekyll theme jumbo-jekyll-theme
 ---

 # Introduction